 5. Adding other protection plans like accidental disability cover and terminal illness cover gives added safety to your family at a nominal additional cost

-Few term policies like iSelect Star Term Plan offer terminal illness cover as an inbuilt default cover with the term policy without any extra premium cost.
+Few term policies like iSelect Smart360 Term Plan offer terminal illness cover as an inbuilt default cover with the term policy without any extra premium cost.
 Thus, the best term insurance policies can resolve your financial protection need for the family easily.

 Other Plans for Other Purposes